 FAQ's

-The gardeners I asked all used Miracle Grow.
-These planters are all in Wisconsin and the summers are short.
-So watering weekly with diluted fertilizer is a great idea.
+The gardeners I asked all used Miracle Grow, specifically Bloom Miracle Grow, to make the flowers bloom faster and more frequently.
+These planters are all in Wisconsin, where the summers are short.
+So, watering weekly with diluted fertilizer is a great idea.

-That is a long in depth question.
-Here is a post dedicated to answering this question with lots of detail.
-How to water your plants.
+That is a long, in-depth question.
+Here is a post dedicated to answering this question in lots of detail: How to water your plants.

 Lots of details and images in this post.
 How to deadhead petunias.